Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Path-by-path uniqueness for sCE and sTE

-\begin{proof} The proof is similar to that of Theorem~\ref{theorem a priori estimate}, but easier: we only make a priori estimate on $u$, without considering its derivatives.
-As in Theorem~\ref{theorem a priori estimate}, we consider the equation for $E[u^m]$, which is a parabolic closed equation.
-The same method can be applied (without the difficulty of having a system with many indices), getting our result. \end{proof}
+\begin{proof} We proceed similarly as in the the proof of Theorem~\ref{theorem a priori estimate}, but aiming for a priori estimates for~$u$ and not for its derivatives.
+To this end, we consider the equation for~$E[u^m]$, which is a parabolic closed equation.
+The same method of proof as in Theorem~\ref{theorem a priori estimate} can then be applied (without the difficulty of having a system with many indices), which then shows the claim.. \end{proof}